statamic/v2-docs/content/pages/3.guides/14.l10n/index.md

 - Links to your theme assets won't work because they will be relative, and the files don't actually exist there.
   You can symlink `site/themes/` to inside your `fr` folder.
 That'll do the trick.
 - You can consider symlinking your public asset container folders in the same fashion.

+## Troubleshooting {#troubleshooting}

+### I added a localized file but I get an error telling me the ID already exists.
+This will happen if you haven't added your additional locale to your `system.yaml` file.